oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 5. On the Select PDB page in  Pluggable Database section click on the magnifier to choose the PDB(PROV_PDB) you want to unplug.

-    Also Select Named credentials "ORACLE"
+    Select Named credentials “ORACLE” in container Database Host Credentials

     Click **Next**

     ![](images/39102476b5e5915a1491e28525af88f5.jpg " ")

 6. On the Destination page, Click on the **Software Library**  radio button to define the location of PDB template.

-    Click on the **Generate PDB Archive** option to store the template.
+    Select **Generate PDB Archive** option to unplug pdb

-    Incase the Temporary Working Directory is not defined , type /tmp in the location space.
-If it is predefined, ignore and click **Next**
+    PDB Template Name will be prepopulated using combination of CDB and PDB name but you have option to change it.

+    By default temporary working directory is prepopulated as **/tmp**  but you have option to change it.

+    click **Next**

     ![](images/Task2-step6-latest.jpg " ")

-7. In the Schedule page, Select the check box immediately next to Start.
+7. Schedule immediately or later .
     Click **Next**.
   ![](images/Task2-Step7.jpg " ")